 Project 2: Citizen-Police Contacts on Public Transportation and Their Subsequent Effects

-Examine policies and practices that affect low-income New Yorkers’ access to public transportation and may result in contact with the criminal justice system.
+To examine low-income New Yorkers’ access to public transportation and its relationship to contact with criminal justice systems.

 Project 3: Collateral Consequences of Justice Processing for Violations of Drug Laws